samuelfneumann/GoGym/README.md

 # ToDo
 - [ ] Depending on the observation space type, Step() should construct the appropriate observation (vector, dict, tuple) and return a structure of that type.
 E.g. if the environment is wrapped by a PixelObservation wrapper, then the returned observation is actually a Python dict[string]np.array, so we should also do this.
 Step() will return an interface{}.
 Then, for a composite type: for each index we construct an associated value (e.g. if observation["pixels"] is a np.array, we return a []float64 at that index) etc.
+- [ ] To use **any** environments with nD (n > 1) observation dimensions, we will need to use the numpy C api to iterate over the array and turn it into a []float.
+It will then be up to the agent to reshape that into the appropriate shape for its input.
+- [ ] Get rid of `go-python3` and just use the `Python C API` instead.
+This way, `GoGym` will work with newer versions of `Python` too, and it will just be nicer.
+- [ ] Implement functionality using the `NumPy C API` to create `BoxSpace`s that have n-dimensional shapes.
+This will also allow us to use wrappers that return observations with n-dimensional shapes.
+Basically, we'll just return the `[]float64` and the client will have to reshape it.